robokoding/robokoding.github.io/_pages/courses/sumorobot.md

 learning.
 The main aim of the course is to provide a learning environment where children acquire the skills and the mindset to build their own inventions.

-The course is composed of 6 workshops with the following topics:
+<span>The course is composed of 6 workshops with the following topics:</span>
 * Electronics and circuits;
 * Mechanics, soldering and assembly;
 * Programming and programming logic (Phyton).